- I graduated with a PhD in Physics (Astrophysics) from the Tata Institute of Fundamental Research, मुंबई (Mumbai), India — in May, 2019.

 2. Rao A. R. et al., 2016b, ApJ, 833, 86: AstroSat CZT Imager Observations of GRB 151006A: Timing, Spectroscopy, and Polarization Study.

 1. Zdziarski A. A., Paul D., Osborne R., Rao A. R., 2016, MNRAS, 463, 1153: Anisotropy of partially self-absorbed jets and the jet of Cyg X-1.
 A plain language explanation is available in this Quora answer.

-If you cannot access full texts of any of the above papers, I will be happy to provide: just contact me.
+If you want access to full-texts of any of the above papers, I will be happy to provide: contact me.